-Nobody likes to be teased in a new city, no one wants to overpay for something, and of course, nobody likes to waste their time.
-What we want instead, is to come back home feeling we have done everything in our power to get the most out of the holidays.
+Nobody likes to be teased in a new city, nobody wants to overpay for something, and of course, nobody likes to waste their time.
+What we want instead, is to come back home feeling we have done everything in our power to get the most out of our vacation.
 These are 10 most common mistakes when planning a trip or when arriving at the destination.
-No matter how many you have committed in the past, what matters is that from today you will not commit them again!
+No matter how many you have committed in the past, what matters is that from today on you will not commit them again!

 1) Not using the private browsing mode

 Have you ever wanted to buy a ticket, but waited to think about it, and tried to buy it later to find that price?
-Yes, confess it, this has happened to you too as well.
-Then you might have learned to buy the deal when you see it, instead of waiting until the next day.
-Or perhaps you have learned a most valuable trick: to navigate in a private mode, in a way that does not register your browsing history or the famous cookies that we always accept without reading.
-When you browse in private mode, the website, in this case, the flight search engine, you have no idea that you have been checking on this or any other flight from your computer.
-Then, companies cannot raise the price, in a desperate sales attempt to make you react and buy, before it continues to raise!
+Yes, admit it, this has happened to you as well.
+Then, you might have learned to buy the deal when you see it, instead of waiting until the next day.
+Or perhaps you have learned a more valuable trick: to navigate in a private mode, so your browsing history is not registered or you are not tracked by the famous cookies that we always accept without reading.
+When you browse in private mode, the website, so in this case, the flight search engine, has no idea that you have been checking on this or any other flight from your computer.
+Then, companies cannot raise the price in a desperate sales attempt to make you react and buy before it continues to raise!

 This navigation mode will have a different name depending on the browser you use.
 For example, in Chrome it is “incognito window”, in Firefox and Safari is “private window”.
 Do you already use it?

 2) Not being aware of the seasonality of travel